krayon/pinball-mpf-game-state_fair/docs/tickets.rst

 to do just to play.
 (Eventually you have to do everything to get to wizard mode.)

-THe number of tickets a player has at all times will be plainly visible and as obvious as their score.
+The number of tickets a player has at all times will be plainly visible and as obvious as their score.
 Ideas currently are that it's either (1) a 7-segment display on the playfield down near the flippers, or (2) an EM-style score reel display in the backbox.
+(Or both, since this machine is designed to be a tutorial for MPF!)

 The player starts with a certain number of tickets (operator configurable).
 Something like 4.